-4. Once you have the students in view, you have a snapshot of how they are doing in the course.
-I simply take a screenshot of the graph and print that out for my students.
+5c.2 Once you have the students in view, you have a snapshot of how they are doing in the course.
+I take a screenshot of the graph and print that out for my students.
 Then I call those up who are behind to advise them of their standing in the class.
 It's very important to do this several times over the semester.
-From the past experience of Listening teachers, students who attempt to do a lot of units, often rush their work, and fail to get as much benefit as they might.
+From the past experience of Listening teachers, students who fall behind, then rush to do a lot of units, fail to get that much benefit from the course.